 Chetola Resort’s development as a major Blue Ridge Mountain attraction began in the 1980s.
 New construction included an elegant lodge; one-, two, and three-bedroom condos; and meeting facilities for up to 150 people.

-Recent upgrades to one of our favorite Blue Ridge Parkway hotels include the culinary offerings of Timberlake’s Restaurant, the 67-acre Chetola Sporting Reserve (including a 13-station clay shooting course, rifle/pistol/archery ranges, and 27 miles of hiking/ATV trails), and the renovation of the Chetola Lodge’s first floor in 2019.
+Recent upgrades to one of our favorite Blue Ridge Parkway hotels include the culinary offerings of Timberlake’s Restaurant, the 67-acre Chetola Sporting Reserve, and the renovation of the Chetola Lodge’s first floor in 2019.

-READ MORE: Things to Do at Moses H. Cone Memorial Park Near Blowing Rock NC
+READ MORE: The 20 Best Things to Do in Blowing Rock NC

-RESERVATIONS: Check Rates for the Cumberland Falls Bed & Breakfast Inn via Booking.com.
+Check Rates: Cumberland Falls Bed & Breakfast Inn via Booking.com

 Tucked back from the street, with a lushly landscaped garden surrounded by trees, it feels like a shady oasis in the heart of a bustling Blue Ridge Mountain town.